HiFace: High-Fidelity 3D Face Reconstruction by Learning Static and Dynamic Details: Introduction

-Therefore, we propose {\name} to explicitly model the static and dynamic details for high-fidelity 3D face reconstruction.
+Therefore, we propose {\name} to explicitly model the static and dynamic details for high-fidelity 3D face reconstruction, by designing {\module} module to decouple the static and dynamic factors.
 More specifically, for person-specific static detail, instead of directly predicting the displacement map that may increase the difficulty of detail prediction~\cite{feng2021learning,danvevcek2022emoca}, we follow the spirit of 3DMMs to build a displacement basis from the captured facial scans with age diversity~\cite{raman2022mesh,wood2021fake}.
 In this way, the model is trained to predict the coefficients of the displacement basis, and make the detail prediction easier.
 For dynamic detail, since it is highly expression-dependent, directly modeling it with one displacement basis is quite difficult.
 Therefore, based on the fact that the expression can be interpolated by a compressed and a stretched expressions~\cite{raman2022mesh}, we build two displacement bases for the compressed and stretched expressions from the captured scans respectively, and learn to regress the displacement coefficients with the ground-truth labels.
 Therefore, we can obtain the dynamic detail by linearly interpolating the compressed and stretched displacement maps, which are derived from the displacement bases and the predicted coefficients.
 Finally, the predicted static and dynamic details are merged with the coarse shape to formulate the final output.

-Since the final output consists of both the coarse shape and details, and is typically reconstructed for real-world images, we propose several novel loss functions to learn coarse shape and details simultaneously from both the synthetic and real-world datasets.
+Since we would like the final output to contain both the coarse shape and high-frequency detail, we propose several novel loss functions to learn coarse shape and details simultaneously from both the synthetic and real-world datasets.
 For details, we leverage the ground-truth static and dynamic displacement maps of the synthetic dataset~\cite{wood2021fake,raman2022mesh} as supervision.
 While for the coarse shape, we leverage the ground-truth vertex of the synthetic dataset as supervision.
 We also follow the previous methods~\cite{feng2021learning,deng2019accurate,wood2022dense} to leverage self-supervised losses for all training images.